Do Those Money Saving Tips Really Save Money?

 We All Want to Save Money on Our Grocery Bill

-Recent reports from the USDA Consumer food price outlook indicates that we can expect around 4 percent increases in food prices this year and then another 4 percent next year.
+Recent fires in California and the hurricane in Florida are likely to increase food prices in some respects.
 We all want to save money on groceries, and couponing and buying in bulk are two ways often suggested to accomplish this, many people swear by these practices, but they do not always save as much as we would like and sometimes even cost us more than if we hadn't used a single coupon or bought in bulk.
 Many of us are looking at putting in a home garden to save on the grocery bill, but will any of this save you money?

 Does Using Coupons Really Save Money?